adityabalu/DiffNet/README.md

     non-parametric
     parametric
 ```
-Generalizable Poisson Solver:
+The used datasets can be downloaded from [this CyBox location](https://iastate.box.com/s/u7pbj2eby4ckr23eyx86oksksz8masbe).

-Download a dataset of randomly generated shapes at https://iastate.box.com/s/u7pbj2eby4ckr23eyx86oksksz8masbe.
-One dataset used in \emph{Neural PDE Solvers for Irregular Domains}, (https://arxiv.org/abs/2211.03241, Fig. 3a).
+[//]: <> One dataset used in \emph{Neural PDE Solvers for Irregular Domains}, (https://arxiv.org/abs/2211.03241, Fig. 3a).

 ```sh
 cd DiffNet/examples/poisson/parametric